jhemberger/2019-historicalbumbles/EXP_NOTES.md

 __January 8, 2019:__ Initial data cleanup is done.
 Confined to lower 48 states, but did not include the IRC specimens yet as the data are horridly messy and need a lot of cleaning up.
 Temporal trends in collection events actually look pretty good.
 Well over 10000/decade from 1900 onward.
 Today, need to clean up and do basic summary of ag data, along with some more basic summaries of bumble bees.

-STill some big differences in collection number per decade - perhaps randomly sample
+Still some big differences in collection number per decade - perhaps randomly sample

 __January 14, 2019:__ Back-calculate total county area for all counties.
 Beyond 1997, will need to hand-calculate proportion of improved farmland from CDL (I think, unless additional data are out there)...